kasra-hosseini/obspyDMT/README.rst

 magnitude, start and end datetime parameters for event search.
 *--net*, *--sta* and *--cha* change the network to II, stations to A* or B* and channel to BHZ.
-*--offset* changes the required length for waveforms after the event time to 3600sec (default: 1800sec).
 **--event_catalog** changes the default catalog (*IRIS*) to *NEIC*.

 We can look at the event and station distributions for this request by: